Configure GRUB

 Update GRUB Settings for LUKS

-GRUB’s default settings disregard operating systems in LUKS partitions and
+With the default configuration, GRUB disregards operating systems in LUKS

-therefore does not generate menu entries for them.
-To let GRUB probe LUKS
+partitions and therefore does not generate menu entries for them.
+To let GRUB

-partitions and create corresponding menu entries, the following option needs to
+probe LUKS partitions and create corresponding menu entries, the following

 # /etc/default/grub